lyteword/chspurgeon-tod/volume-3/psalm-69.md

 **Verse 30-31.**

-1\.The effect of deliverance upon the people of God.
+1\.
+The effect of deliverance upon the people of God.
 It fills them with praise and thanksgiving.

-2\.The effect in relation to God.
+2\.
+The effect in relation to God.
 He is more pleased with it than with any other offerings: "Whoso offereth praise, "etc. *G. R.*

 **Verse 32.**

-1\.The joy of a good man's heart is in the experience of others.
+1\.
+The joy of a good man's heart is in the experience of others.

-2\.The life of his heart is in God.
+2\.
+The life of his heart is in God.

 **Verse 33.**

-1\.What the people of God are in their own esteem: "poor"  and "prisoners."
+1\.
+What the people of God are in their own esteem: "poor"  and "prisoners."

-2\.What they are in the divine esteem: not unnoticed; not unheard; not despised.
+2\.
+What they are in the divine esteem: not unnoticed; not unheard; not despised.

 **Verse 34.** *The sea,* etc. How God is, should be, and shall be praised by the sea.